 6. Ease yourself into it

 While doing the same run you have done for many years is okay, you should ease yourself into it.
 Start slowly, and allow yourself to react to the conditions, especially the heat.
 Keep in mind that intense running can put you into a state of shock so jogging and walking are great exercises to start with.
-Swimming is probably even better option to consider.
+Swimming is probably an even better option to consider.

 More: 21 Best Butt Exercises